Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_commands.md

 ### Prerequisites

 Prior to executing Transfer CFT commands, you must install them.
-If you have not already done so, perform the task as described in <a href="#Install" class="MCXref xref">Install the Guardian specific files</a>.
+If you have not already done so, perform the task as described in [Install the Guardian specific files](#Install).

 You cannot use Transfer CFT Guardian 2.3.2 CFTUTIL commands with Transfer CFT {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.